tanmayg1502/Diffie-Hellman-Key-Swift-Playground/README.md

 # Diffie-Hellman-Key-Swift-Playground
 WWDC 2023 Swift Student Challenge Submission(Accepted)

-WWDC 23 Swift Student Challenge!
 This README file will provide an overview of my project, the Diffie-Hellman Key Exchange Crash Course app, and guide users on how to use and contribute to it effectively.

 # Overview
 The Diffie-Hellman Key Exchange Crash Course is a Swift-based iOS app built with SwiftUI.
 Its primary goal is to educate users about the Diffie-Hellman Key Exchange algorithm, a fundamental concept in modern cryptography.
 The app offers a comprehensive crash course that covers the basics of the algorithm, allows users to input their values for encryption calculations, and concludes with a quiz to test their knowledge.